estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

 ## Introduction

 In Estuary Flow, you create **Data Flows** to transfer data from **source** systems to **destination** systems in real time.
-In this use case, your source is an Google Cloud Firestore NoSQL database and your destination is a Snowflake data warehouse.
+In this use case, your source is a Google Cloud Firestore NoSQL database and your destination is a Snowflake data warehouse.

 After following this guide, you'll have a Data Flow that comprises:

 * A **capture**, which ingests data from Firestore
-* Several **collection**, cloud-backed copies of [Firestore collections](https://cloud.google.com/firestore/docs/data-model) in the Flow system
+* Several **collections**, cloud-backed copies of [Firestore collections](https://cloud.google.com/firestore/docs/data-model) in the Flow system
 * A **materialization**, which pushes the collections to Snowflake

 The capture and materialization rely on plug-in components called **connectors**.